Patterns

 • avoid duplication of content and encourage reuse of content across multiple compositions

-• reuse configuration: like design settings, pre-assembled component structures or mapping of external data to component parameters or entry fields
+• reuse configuration: like design settings, pre-assembled component or composition structures or mapping of external data to component parameters or entry fields

-• provide use case specific templates of a component or entry by combining different kinds of data with a generic component or content type.
+• provide use case specific templates of a component, composition or entry by combining different kinds of data with a generic component or content type.
 For example, a "Event card" or "Product Card" would be specialized component patterns of a generic "Card" component.

 • provide a simple and streamlined authoring experience for content editors